mainmatter/mainmatter.com/src/posts/2099-01-01-setting-up-oauth-with-auth-js-and-sveltekit.md

 Reference documentation for Auth.js Google Provider: https://authjs.dev/reference/core/providers_github

-## Gotcha 9: automatically generated routes

-Note that routes under `/auth` such as:

-- `/auth/callback/[provider]`
-- `/auth/signin`

-…are routes automatically generated by `@auth/sveltekit`.
-You don’t need to define them.

-The former is a backend route where OAuth providers should redirect the user to.

-The latter is a frontend route containing sign-in buttons for OAuth providers of your choice.
-The HTML/CSS of buttons will be generated for you by the package.

 ## Configuring SvelteKit

 Now we know all we need to set up OAuth in SvelteKit.
 Let’s proceed.